Benefits

 These include benefits for:

-Critical Deadlines and "The Two-Year Clock"
+Critical Deadlines & the Two-Year Clock

 • Reporting the Injury: You must notify your employer of your accident within 30 days.
-While verbal notice is legal, we always recommend providing notice in writing.
+While verbal notice is legal, we recommend providing notice in writing.

 • The “One-Year Rule”: Once your claim is active, you must receive authorized medical treatment or a disability payment at least once every 365 days to keep the statute of limitations from expiring.